Johnlon/spam-1/README.md

 One significant improvement to the 150ns ROM example given above might be have the ROM contain a simple boot program that copies the program code from ROM into a much faster SRAM chip at power-on and then run the program entirely from the SRAM.
 For example, it is easy to find [32Kx8 SRAM chips with 20ns read cycle time](https://www.mouser.co.uk/datasheet/2/464/IDT_71256SA_DST_2014113-1485479.pdf) instead of the 150ns EEPROM and this might get the CPU clock up to speeds closer to 10MHz.
 I've not tested that yet of course, but you get the idea.

 More info on propagation delays can be found in the [MIT Computational Structures](https://computationstructures.org/lectures/cmos/cmos.html#14) lecture notes which are quite detailed.
 And, of course, don't forget to look in your data sheets.

+### Clock Domain Crossing

+If interested in clocks and timing then you should also take a look at [Warren Toomey's answer](https://minnie.tuhs.org/Blog/2019_07_17_CSCon8_timing_notes.html) to a question I posed him on clock timing where he goes into a lot of useful and interesting details (thanks).

+However, Warren also pointed me to a page about ["Clock Domain Crossing"](https://zipcpu.com/blog/2017/10/20/cdc.html) which I think bit me a while back when I was doing something "clever" with dividing my clock.
+I did it badly and started experiencing an issue where I got two clock pulses when expecting only one.
+I figured out on my own that my stupid divider wasn't reliable but didn't have any clue what the technical term for my stupid problem was.
+I am now wiser thanks to Warren and I advise you to visit that link also.

+I know that the comments section in one of Ben Eater's vids contains a bunch of folk talking about why he didn't just "gate the clock" or something like that as it would have been easier.

+I will now paraphrase the whole thing as **"don't mess with the clock!"**.

 # Run the simulator